Maji Maji Rebellion

 The Maji Maji Rebellion (Maji-Maji-Aufstand, Vita vya Maji Maji) was an armed rebellion of Africans against German colonial rule in German East Africa (modern-day Tanzania).
 The war was triggered by German colonial policies designed to force the indigenous population to grow cotton for export.
 The war lasted from 1905 to 1907, during which 75,000 to 300,000 died, overwhelmingly from famine.
-The end of the war was followed by a period of famine, known as the Great Hunger (ukame), caused in large part by the scorched-earth policies used by governor von Götzen to suppress the rebellion.
+The end of the war was followed by a period of famine, known as the Great Hunger (ukame), caused in large part by the scorched-earth policies used by governor Gustav Adolf von Götzen to suppress the rebellion.
 These tactics have been described by scholars as genocidal.
 The name may have been the origin of the term for the 'Mau Mau rebellion' in Kenya five decades later.

 Causes

 After the Scramble for Africa among the major European powers in the 1880s, Germany reinforced its hold on several formal African colonies.
 These were German East Africa (Tanzania, Rwanda, Burundi, and part of Mozambique), German Southwest Africa (present-day Namibia), Cameroon, and Togoland (today split between Ghana and Togo).

 The Germans had a relatively weak hold on German East Africa.
 However, they maintained a system of forts throughout the interior of the territory and were able to exert some control over it.
 Since their hold on the colony was weak, they resorted to using violently repressive tactics to control the population.

 Germany levied head taxes in 1898 and relied heavily on forced labour to build roads and accomplish various other tasks.
 In 1902, governor of German East Africa, Gustav Adolf von Götzen ordered villages to grow cotton as a cash crop for export.
 Each village was charged with producing a quota of cotton, despite the fact that the high water requirements of cotton made it impossible to grow in most of the country.
 The headmen of the village were put in charge of overseeing the production, which set them against the rest of the population.
 The German government also introduced laws to protect forests and wildlife.
 While these measures may have been desirable in theory, they led to great hardship for the African population, not least because of an increase in wild pigs, which did enormous damage to food crops.